Mark-Alexis-Posadas/vanilla-js-practice/js/loops/markdown-files/for-loop.md

 **Steps**

-- Declreate function with name of reverseNumber
+- Write function body with name of reverseNumber
-- Add function parameter to numbers
+- Add a parameter in function
-- Add 1 argument to function
+- Add 1 data to function argument
-- Declare for loop
+- Write for loop body
-- Initialize i variable to 10
+- Initialize variable i to 10
-- Check variable i if greater than or equal to numbers parameter
+- Check if the variable i is greater than or equal to numbers paramenter
 - if true decrement the i variable
 - log i